-Prostatitis is a condition in which the prostate gland is inflamed.
-It can be acute or chronic and it also can be infective and non-infective.
+The prostate is a small gland in men located at between the penis and bladder.
+The prostate can be inflamed called prostatitis which can be very painful and distressing.
+Prostatitis can develop in men of all ages.
+However, it commonly affects men aged between 30 and 50.
+It can be acute or chronic and it also can be caused by infection and non-infection.
 Chronic nonbacterial prostatitis is most common.
 It happens to about 20% men.
 About 90% men with chronic prostatitis have chronic prostatitis/chronic pelvic pain syndrome(CPPS).
 Chronic bacterial prostatitis is much less compared with chronic prostatitis/CPPS.
-The main symptom is pelvic and perineal pain lasting longer than 3 month.
+The main symptoms of CPPS are pelvic and perineal pain lasting longer than 3 month.
 Pain can be in the perineum, testicles, tip of penis, pubic or bladder area and may spread out to the back and rectum.
 Post ejaculatory pain may be present.
 The cause of CP/CPPs is not clear, but it may be related to hormonal changes, autonomic nervous system imbalance , abnormal local or systemic inflammation, altered immune function and genetic factors.
 Stress could be a contributing factor for CP/CPPS.
 The treatments can be challenging with limited success.
-Pain killers such as paracetamol and ibuprofen can be used to help relieve pain.
-Alpha blockers help to relax the muscles in the prostate gland and the base of the bladder to help improving with urination problems.
-Exercises, physiotherapy and relaxation techniques are used to help to reduce stress and release overtensed muscles in the pelvic and anal area.

 The idea of acupuncture treatment for CP/CPPS has been accepted in Western countries.
 Capodice JL et al in USA investigated the effect of acupuncture on CP/CPPS.
 There were 10 men aged between 18-65 participated the study.
 They have been diagnosed with chronic prostatitis for greater 6 months, had at least 1 conventional therapy antibiotics, anti-inflammatory agents, 5-α reductase inhibitors or α-1 blockers), scoring >4 on the pain subset of the NIH-CPSI which was used to assess the severity of the CP/CPPS.
 After 3 weeks, 6 weeks of acupuncture treatment and 6 weeks of followup the NIH-CPSI scores were significantly decreased.
 Pain and urinary symptoms and quality of life were also significantly improved.
 No side effects were reported.
 They suggested that acupuncture cold be the effective treatment option for patients with CP/CPPS.